 - It is slightly somewhat complex to the administrators.

-I hope you all gained a lot of meaningful knowledge from this module and got more excited to know about the various fields of cryptography, So, for more modules like this, stay connected with us.
+I hope you all gained a lot of meaningful knowledge from What is Secure Shell or (SSH)? module and got more excited to know about the various fields of cryptography, So, for more modules like this, stay connected with us.
 Until then, Happy Learning, Stay Happy, Stay safe.